Councils consider legal bids as ministers face Epping hotel ruling aftermath

 The ruling blocks asylum seekers from being housed at the Bell Hotel in the Essex town, and current residents must be removed by September 12.

-On Wednesday, some Conservative and Reform UK-led authorities said they were looking at their options to take similar action.
+On Wednesday, several local authorities, including some run by the Labour Party, said they were looking at their options to take similar action.

+Carol Dean, leader of Labour-controlled Tamworth Council, said her authority had previously decided against legal action but was now “carefully assessing” what the decision might mean for the area, adding it was a “potentially important legal precedent”.

+A spokesperson for Wirral Council, which has seen protests outside a hotel in Hoylake, said the authority was “considering the detail” of Tuesday’s judgment.

 Conservative-run Broxbourne Council in Hertfordshire has said it was taking legal advice “as a matter of urgency”, while Tory-run East Lindsey District Council in Lincolnshire said officers are investigating and “will take appropriate action”.